-These programs are still in early stages of development, and it is not possible to predict how the TALF, the PPIP, or other recent U.S. government actions will impact the financial markets, including current significant levels of volatility, or our current or future investments.
-To the extent the market does not respond favorably to these initiatives or they do not function as intended, our business may not receive any benefits from this legislation.
-In addition, the U.S. government, Federal Reserve, Treasury and other governmental and regulatory bodies have taken or are considering taking other actions to address the financial crisis.
+These programs have not been in place long enough to accurately gauge their impact on the financial markets.
+To the extent they do not function as intended, our business may not receive any benefits from this legislation.
+In addition, the U.S. government, Federal Reserve, Treasury and other governmental and regulatory bodies have taken, and may continue to take, actions to address the disruptions caused by the financial crisis that occurred in late 2008 and early 2009.
 We cannot predict whether or when such actions may occur, and such actions could have a dramatic impact on our business, results of operations and financial condition.